amerturkovic/turkovic-member-manage/README.md

 In the form used to add a member I use a combination of the Angular form validators and DOM attributes.
 I included the reset button even though the form might be to small for that.
 If I had more time I would make error messages more specific to the issue (e.g. One for a required field another for invalid input format).
 On successful member creation I would take a user back to the members list page.

 I used ‘angular-in-memory-web-api’ module to simulate CRUD data persistence operations without a real server.
-More info on it can be found here: https://www.npmjs.com/package/angular-in-memory-web-api
+More info on it can be found here: https://www.npmjs.com/package/angular-in-memory-web-api.
+If I had enough time I would use BehaviorSubject and subscribe to it for all getMembers calls.
+Currently, on deleteMember call I remove a member from the list on response instead of just using the subject to fire next(data) on any updates to the member list data.

 I also created a component to display the list of available member, members.component, and add a feature to delete a member from the list.
 I added a deletion confirmation dialog for better user experience.
 On successful deletion I just added a filter to deleteMember response array to remove deleted member from the list.